-27.2.
+40.1.
 Interference penalty procedure for Overall impression scoring

-27.2.1.
-If an interference penalty is called on a competitor, then the competitor's final score will be penalised with a loss of 50% of their "Technical Difficulty" scoring.
+40.1.1.
+If an interference penalty is called on a competitor, then the competitor's final score will be penalized with a loss of 50% of their "Technical Difficulty" scoring.

-If a competitor incurs a second interference penalty during the heat, they must immediately leave the competition area and won't be scored from that point, losing 100% of their "Technical Difficulty" scoring
+If a competitor incurs a second interference penalty during the heat, they must immediately leave the competition area and won't be scored from that point, losing 100% of their "Technical Difficulty" scoring.

-27.2.2.
+40.1.2.
 With two heats on the water simultaneously, if there is an interference between two riders of different heats, the heat will be stopped and may be re-started.
-Interference penalty may be called and the Race Director will decide whether it will be a re-run from the beginning, from the moment of the interference, or with additional time.
+Interference penalty may be called and the Race Director will decide whether it will be a rerun from the beginning, from the moment of the interference, or with additional time.

-27.3.
+40.2.
 Interference penalty procedure for individual scoring

-27.3.1.
-If an interference penalty is called on a competitor, then the competitor's final score will be penalised with a loss of 50% of their second best wave or trick score.If a competitor incurs a second interference penalty during the heat, he must immediately leave the competition area and won't be scored from that point, losing 100% of their second best wave or trick score.
+40.2.1.
+If an interference penalty is called on a competitor, then the competitor's final score will be penalized with a loss of 50% of their second best trick or jump.

-27.3.2.
+- 40.2.2.
+If a competitor incurs a second interference penalty during the heat, he must immediately leave the competition area and won't be scored from that point, losing 100% of their second best trick or jump. - 40.2.3.
 Same rule applied as 25.2.2.